IBM/blockchain-network-on-kubernetes/README.md

 ### 1. Create a Kubernetes Cluster on IBM Cloud

-* Create a Kubernetes cluster with [IBM Cloud Container Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster) using GUI.
+* Create a Kubernetes cluster with [IBM Cloud Kubernetes Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster) using GUI.
 This pattern uses the _free cluster_.

   ![](images/create-service.png)